-5 Scary Effects of Ambien
+5 Scary Side Effects of Ambien Sleeping Pills

 It’s debatable what’s leading to your restless nights.
 Is it the amount of time you spend looking at a computer screen?
 The amount of coffee you drank that day?
 Stress?
 Anxiety?
 All of these things can contribute to insomnia.
 And like many other Americans, you might turn to medication to help you get through the night.

 Ambien comes with its own set of risks.
-While the relaxing effects of Ambien are highly desirable to millions of people, they may come at a cost.
+While the sleep-inducing effects of Ambien are highly desirable to millions of people, they may come at a cost.[/content-overview]

-- #2: Sleepwalking It is not uncommon for people to do or say things that they wouldn’t normally do while on Ambien.
+- Sleepwalking:It is not uncommon for people to do or say things that they normally wouldn’t while on Ambien.
 One of the more serious side effects of taking Ambien is getting out of bed and not being fully awake.
-People report doing activities they weren’t aware of at the time, such as making food “sleep-eating” or talking on the phone.
+People report doing activities they weren’t aware of at the time, such as making food, sleep eating, or talking on the phone.

-- #4: Ambien carries a risk for abuse If you have to continually increase your dosage to get the desired sedative effects of Ambien, you may have developed a tolerance to the drug.
-This can lead to physical dependence, which means that you need Ambien in your system in order to function.
-Many people who use Ambien to treat insomnia develop an addiction to the drug.
-If you have a history of drug or alcohol abuse, your doctor will likely not prescribe Ambien because the potential for abuse may be too high.
-According to a research study, 43 percent of people who developed an Ambien addiction had a previous history of substance abuse.
+Using Ambien for longer-than-recommended durations of time and, especially, misusing Ambien by taking more than prescribed can lead some people down a path of significant physiological dependence and addiction.
+If you have a history of drug or alcohol abuse, your doctor may not prescribe Ambien because the potential for abuse may be too high.
+According to a research study by the British Journal of Clinical Pharmacology, 43 percent of people who developed an Ambien addiction had a previous history of substance abuse.

 - Withdrawal can be unpleasant: If you have developed a dependence on Ambien, you may experience uncomfortable or even dangerous withdrawal symptoms.
 Symptoms may include fatigue, nausea, stomach cramps, lightheadedness, nervousness, and panic attacks.